quicwg/base-drafts/draft-ietf-quic-transport.md

 order to control the sender rate, or manufacturing ACK frames that simulate a high loss rate.

-QUIC deployments SHOULD provide mitigations of the Slowloris attacks, such as increasing the maximum number of clients the server will allow, limiting the number of connections a single IP address is allowed to make, imposing restrictions on the minimum transfer speed a connection is allowed to have, and restricting the length of time an endpoint is allowed to stay connected.
+QUIC deployments SHOULD provide mitigations for the Slowloris attacks, such as increasing the maximum number of clients the server will allow, limiting the number of connections a single IP address is allowed to make, imposing restrictions on the minimum transfer speed a connection is allowed to have, and restricting the length of time an endpoint is allowed to stay connected.

 ## Stream Fragmentation and Reassembly Attacks